-- VLAN Tag (mandatory): the ID to be assigned to the virtual local area network (VLAN) which will be associated with the VLAN adapter being created.
-As a VLAN ID, you can specify any integer in the range from 2 to 4095. - Base Interface (optional): the physical network adapter on the physical server to which the VLAN is to be bound.
-You can choose any of the physical server physical adapters by selecting its name on the context menu. - Assign Virtual Network (optional): the ID of the Virtuozzo Virtual Network where you wish to connect the VLAN adapter.
-You can join the VLAN adapter to any of the Virtual Networks available on the physical server.
+- VLAN Tag (mandatory).
+Specify the ID that will be assigned to the new VLAN.
+The VLAN ID will be displayed in its name.
+If you choose the IDs "1" and "2" for the VLAN with the base interface, their IDs will be and respectively.
+As a VLAN ID, you can specify any integer in the range from 2 to 4094. - Base Interface.
+Specify the physical network adapter on the physical server to which the VLAN is to be bound.
+Choose one adapter from the drop-down list. - Assign Virtual Network (optional).
+Specify the virtual network to which you want to connect the VLAN adapter.
+You can join the VLAN adapter to one of the virtual networks available on the physical server.
+Virtual network are to be created separately in the Top > Infrastructure > <Slave_server> > Network tab > Virtual Networks subtab.